 Description:

 Even though this is a fictional book, it doesn’t seem like one as the emotions depicted are just too realistic to be considered as unreal.
-Sold into prostitution by her step-father in the name of supporting the family, this book follows the story of a thirteen year old girl Lakshmi who is now a sex slave for a wealthy woman named Mumtaz who she is now trapped with.
-The only thing that’s keeping her alive is her friendship with other girls and her mother’s words that say “simply to endure is to triumph.”
-Will Laxmi ever be able escape the hell?
+Sold into prostitution by her step-father in the name of supporting the family, this book follows the story of a thirteen year old girl Lakshmi who is now a sex slave for a wealthy woman named Mumtaz with whom she is now trapped.

 8. The Seductions of Qualifications